pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

    :end-before: -- q3

 .. index::
-    single: withPointsCost ; Many To One
+    single: withPointsCost ; Many to One

 Many to One
 ...............................................................................